Horsemen of the Apocalypse

 - Saviour Machine, who explicitly wrote songs about the Book of Revelations, wrote a song called "Behold A Pale Horse" which describes the terrible state of the world after The Horsemen ride out.

 - The Manowar songs "The Warrior's Prayer" and "Glory, Majesty, Unity" both talk about 4 mysterious riders who challenge and defeat the combined mights of several armies.
+"Revelation (Death's Angel)" is based on the book of Revelation, and describes the "four horsemen rid[ing]" and the destroyed Earth they leave in their wake.

 - An unfinished music video for the Gorillaz song Rhinestone Eyes briefly shows the horsemen riding across a nondescript plane, with the Boogieman trotting behind them on a donkey.